Credit One Bank Wander® Card review: Earn travel rewards with fair credit

 The *Bank of America® Customized Cash Rewards Secured Credit Card carries no annual fee and its flexible cash rewards program offers bonus rewards in a wide variety of spending categories that may appeal to you if you’re considering the Credit One Wander card.
 These include dining and travel, with the latter category covering amusement parks, aquariums, zoos, campgrounds, hotels, tourist attractions and more.

-The Customized Cash Rewards Secured lets you pick one of six 3 percent cash back categories, which can be swapped once each calendar month, and also offers consistency via its fixed 2 percent back at grocery stores and wholesale clubs.
-But keep in mind that those categories will share a $2,500 quarterly spending limit before your cash back drops to 1 percent.
+The Customized Cash Rewards Secured lets you pick one of six 3 percent cash back categories, which you can swap once each calendar month, and also offers consistency via its fixed 2 percent back at grocery stores and wholesale clubs.
+Keep in mind that those categories will share a $2,500 quarterly spending limit before your cash back drops to 1 percent.

-And while you’ll have to put down a security deposit to get started with the Customized Cash Secured card, this feature could actually help you build credit more easily with responsible use.
+You’ll have to put down a security deposit to get started with the Customized Cash Secured card, but this feature could actually help you build credit easily with responsible use.
 With a matching security deposit, you can get access to a credit line of $300 to $5,000.
 Compared to the Wander card’s $500 minimum credit line, the Customized Cash Secured’s credit limit offering could give you much more wiggle room to keep your credit utilization — a key credit scoring factor — in check.

 Best cards to pair with the Credit One Wander card

-If you’re still working on your credit score, it may be better to hold off on applying to multiple credit cards.
-This can make it easier to keep your balances low and avoid unnecessary dings to your score courtesy of hard inquiries.
+If you’re still working on your credit score, it may be better to hold off on applying to multiple credit cards while you build your credit.
+Doing so can make it easier to keep your balances low and avoid unnecessary dings to your score courtesy of hard inquiries.
 If you’re feeling confident in your score and are ready to optimize your rewards strategy, having a second card can not only help you earn more rewards, but also help you lower your credit utilization ratio via more available credit.

 The Credit One Bank Wander Card can definitely be worth it due to its generous earning rates in several different categories.
-However, you’ll have to pay a $95 annual fee each year you have the card, and this fee will wipe out the first $95 in rewards value you get each year.
-Meanwhile, the fact you only earn 1X points on regular spending also makes the Credit One Bank Wander Card slightly disappointing when there are plenty of flat-rate rewards cards that earn at least 1.5 percent back or more, even for the fair credit credit tier.
+However, you’ll have to pay a $95 annual fee each year you have the card.
+Meanwhile, the fact you only earn 1X points on regular spending also makes the Credit One Bank Wander Card slightly disappointing when there are plenty of flat-rate rewards cards that earn at least 1.5 percent back, even for the fair credit credit tier.

-That said, this card does let you get prequalified online without a hard inquiry on your credit report, and you get the chance to use it to build your credit over time.
+That said, this card does let you see if you're prequalified online without a hard inquiry on your credit report, and you can use it to build your credit over time.

-Our advice: The Credit One Bank Wander Card is worth a look if you’re set on earning travel rewards while you work on your credit score, but you may be better off building your score with a lower-cost credit-building card before applying for a more flexible and potentially more rewarding travel card.
+Overall, the Credit One Bank Wander Card is worth a look if you’re set on earning travel rewards while you work on your credit score.
+However, you may be better off building your score with a more cost effective credit-building while working your way up to a more flexible and potentially more rewarding travel card.

 *The information about Capital One Walmart Rewards® Mastercard® and Bank of America® Customized Cash Rewards Secured Credit Card been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.